 An employee of Mencap brought a claim against the charity in 2016.
 She argued that she had not been paid the minimum wage while required to be on-site by her employer for sleep-in shifts.

 The Employment Appeal Tribunal originally ruled that Mencap was to pay the minimum wage for all hours when the worker was available on a sleep-in shift, rather than a flat rate plus payment for an hour worked (as opposed to spent sleeping) by the employee.

-The ruling shook the whole care sector, as detailed in our whitepaper from March this year, which explored the consequences of the decision.
+The ruling shook the whole care sector, as detailed in our care and charity sector whitepaper from March this year, which explored the consequences of the decision.
 It was not just the fact that workers would be entitled to the minimum wage in future for such shifts – it was also that payments would need to be backdated for up to six years in such cases.

 With care organisations, charities and local authorities requiring sleep-in workers to respond to the needs of those they care for, the sector was faced with a mammoth bill to comply with HMRC’s demands to make back-payments of the national minimum wage to employees.
 With budgets squeezed across the board, the very existence of some organisations was called into question.